OxidizeMC/java-oxide/README.md

 The list of differences from `java-spaghetti` are:

 - Configuration using TOML instead of YAML, to better fit in with the rest of the rust ecosystem.
-- Generated code uses absolute paths (`crate::...`) instead of relative paths (`super::...`), because relative path chains in a multifile/crate layout get huge FAST.
+- Generated code uses absolute paths (`crate::...`) instead of relative paths (`super::...`), because relative path chains can be confusing to read.
 - Code is generated as multiple files following the package layout of the source JARs.
 - Generated code does use macros, cause it's easier to read that way (at least to me).
 - EVEN MORE modernized rust and updated dependencies. `java-spaghetti` is quite stale, and also slightly broken on newer rust versions.